PutziSan/react-factory-hooks/README.md

 }
 ```

-A corresponding component could be included in the react-core, but you could/should leave this to the community (and new packages) in which form they want to handle their normal side effects.

-This form gives you a great flexibility, e.g.:
+This form gives you a great flexibility in the implementation of `UseEffect`, e.g.:

 ```jsx
 // the effect as children: